 Fireplaces add architectural interest to homes.
-Even small custom fireplace designs can produce a big impact.
-Regardless of size, 2022 bodes an increase in asymmetrical designs, floating shelves, and innovative media kits inside fireplaces.
+Even small stone fireplace surround design can produce a big impact.
+Regardless of size, 2024 bodes an increase in asymmetrical designs, floating shelves, and innovative media kits inside fireplaces.

 At the same time, eco-conscious homeowners of Columbus and Cincinnati have also honed in on electric fireplaces as an alternative to burning fossil fuels.